 Pay attention to your personal objectives.
 Focus on how your investments fit into your longer-term plan.
-Remember that your assets are working hard to help you achieve your goals, which may put day-to-day fluctuations in proper perspective.
+Remember that your assets are working hard to support you in achieving your goals, which may help to put any day-to-day price fluctuations in proper perspective.